hce/wallbox/README.md

 Do contact me at hc-solarstrom@hce.li for comments, questions etc. :-)

+## Explanation of the munin images

+The first image shows the computed surplus power available and the power used by the electric vehicle to charge.

+The second image shows the PV power available, the power used in the house, the power exported/imported to the power grid and the power used to charge/decharge the PV batteries.
+On day one, the electric vehicle was connected to the charging outlet.
+You can see that the power consumed in the house (which includes the EV charging power) is constantly adjusted based on the PV power available.
+On the second day, the EV is not charging, so at first the PV battery charges (limited to 0.3C/4kWh), then all power not consumed locally is exported to the power grid.

 ## Example log

 To illustrate what it does, here is a small log excerpt from my first test